 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 A headache can be either the main reason for pain or a secondary symptom of problems in another part of the body.
-There is not always an explanation for why primary headaches occur, and the cause and location of the pain can vary.
+Some headache symptoms occur specifically in the back of the head.

 This article looks at five of the most common causes of pain in the back of the head:

 - medication overuse headaches

 We also take a look at their symptoms, possible treatments, and prevention methods.